 This means sneezing, watery and itchy eyes, itchy nose, post nasal drip, lots of phlegm, coughing, dry or sore throat, having to resort to mouth breathing, keeping all the windows closed, and hiding indoors.

 Actually, allergy season doesn’t have to mean all that.
-Instead, you can equip your body with digestive enzymes and anti-inflammatories it needs to keep calm and enjoy the change of seasons.
+Instead, you can equip your body with the digestive enzymes and the anti-inflammatories it needs to keep calm and enjoy the change of seasons.